-These vegan tacos with jackfruit and black beans make for a delicious, quick, and easy one-pot meal.
-Simply prepare the filling and then load up soft tortillas with the toppings of your choice.
+These easy jackfruit tacos make for a delicious vegan meal that's ready in 30 minutes or less.
+Simply simmer the ingredients for the filling to thicken and let the flavours come together, then load up soft tortillas with the toppings of your choice.

-I go with a magical combination of pico de gallo, guacamole, vegan mayo, and fresh coriander, but the options are almost endless when it comes to tacos.
+I like a combination of pico de gallo, guacamole, vegan mayo, and fresh coriander, but the options are almost endless when it comes to tacos.
 The filling also keeps well in the fridge or freezer, so make up a big batch and enjoy it in future meals.

-If you're on the lookout for more jackfruit recipes, check out this smoky jackfruit chilli and creamy jackfruit curry.
+If you're on the lookout for more vegan taco recipes, check out these shredded tofu tacos and 15-minute kidney bean tacos.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.